Unlock your healthiest body yet with Ro Body. Learn more

 It’s a good idea to tell your healthcare provider and pharmacist about all the drugs you take so that they can help prevent harmful interactions.

-Trulicity vs. Ozempic cost
+Cost of Trulicity vs. Ozempic

 The price you’ll pay may be lower if you have health insurance with prescription drug coverage.
 Patient assistance programs and manufacturer coupons can also help you save money.
 Talk to your pharmacist if you are looking for ways to help lower your cost of Trulicity or Ozempic.